The Ultimate Guide for Learning Spanish with Movies

 Which Online Platform Can You Use?

-For more than 10 years, Netflix has become the biggest streaming platform you can find and offers an enormous amount of shows and movies you can watch ad-free on your computer or TV. for less than 10$/month.
+We all know, use and love it!
+Hardly any rainy Sunday evening – and other days of the week 😉 – are passing without it.
+For more than 10 years, Netflix has become the biggest streaming platform you can find and offers an enormous amount of shows and movies.
+Netflix has more entertainment than you could ever possibly watch.
+You can watch it ad-free on your computer or TV, for less than 10$/month.
 It also gives the viewer the option to turn on or change subtitles, making it the perfect aide for learning Spanish.

 What would the world be without our favorite video-sharing platform?
 Everyone can create and upload videos for free, and it has become an indispensable video-watching platform over the years.